suddelty/twitter-age-restriction-bypass-userscript/README.md

 - When you see a tweet with age-restricted or sensitive media (blurred preview, "Caution" warning, etc.), the script fetches the media via fxtwitter and replaces the placeholder.
 - Unblocked media shows a small **fxtwitter** badge in the corner.

-The script processes tweets in the feed as you scroll and keeps a cache to avoid repeated API calls.
+The script processes tweets in the feed as you scroll and keeps a cache in memory to avoid repeated API calls.